Skip to main content

 These dryers often exhaust their humid air into a drawer, another receptacle, or out a nearby window.

-What is a compact dryer?
+What is a Compact Ventless Dryer?

 There’s usually two reasons you’re buying a compact, ventless dryer: You want to save energy, or it’s the only dryer that will fit your available cubic feet.
 Most of the things people say they want in a dryer—high capacity, fast drying, clothes that come out fully dry—just aren’t here.
 The ventless design doesn’t allow it to check all those boxes like a vented tumble dryer can.